-Dr. Tobe Levin von Gleichen is a collegiate professor emerita with the University of Maryland University College in Europe, an adjunct at the University of Frankfurt, and an Associate (since 2006) of the Hutchins Center for African and African American Research at Harvard University.
+Dr. Tobe Levin von Gleichen is a collegiate professor emerita with the University of Maryland University College in Europe, an adjunct at the University of Frankfurt, and an associate (since 2006) of the Hutchins Center for African and African American Research at Harvard University.
 She earned her PhD in comparative literature from Cornell University and a maitrîse from the Université de la Sorbonne nouvelle (Paris III) for her thesis on “Images of Women in Rousseau and Diderot.”
 Dr. Levin has conducted extensive research and publication on women in the Holocaust.
 She has also held visiting research positions at Mt.
-Holyoke College, Brandeis and Cornell universities in the USA, and at China Women’s University in Beijing, China.
+Holyoke College, Brandeis and Cornell universities in the United States and China Women’s University in Beijing, China.

-Since 2009 Dr. Levin has been teaching summers at Northwestern Polytechnical University (Xi Gong Da), Department of Aeronautical Engineering, in Xi’an, China, and has lectured in Beijing on gender in African and African American literature as well as in her specialty, female genital mutilation (FGM).
+Since 2009, Dr. Levin has been teaching summers at Northwestern Polytechnical University (Xi Gong Da), Department of Aeronautical Engineering, in Xi’an, China, and has lectured in Beijing on gender in African and African American literature as well as in her specialty, female genital mutilation (FGM).
 The topic first seized her attention in 1977 when the German feminist magazine EMMA introduced the term “Clitoridectomy.”
 Since then, Dr. Levin has combined scholarship with activism and is recognized in Germany as one of the movement’s pioneers.
 In regular consultation with African activists, in 1998 she co-founded FORWARD-Germany, e.V., a charity that aims to end the dangerous practice, and in 2009 launched UnCUT/VOICES Press to present to English-language readers key books on FGM that had appeared in French, German and other European languages.

 Suzanne Priebatsch has focused her career in investment management on helping people become more “financially literate” so they can manage their wealth during their lifetimes and pass on legacies that reflect their values.
 A graduate of Smith College, Priebatsch became an investment manager in 1986, helping educate clients on making choices that were in line with their priorities.
 She has lectured on financial empowerment of women and girls at many universities and professional organizations.
 Outside of her career in investment, she has served on the boards of the Children’s Museum of Boston, the American Repertory Theater in Cambridge, the Hadassah-Brandeis Institute, the Jewish Arts Collaborative, Combined Jewish Philanthropies, Hadassah Medical Organization, and the Israel Museum in Jerusalem.
 She also served as a founding board member of the Jewish Women’s Archive.
 In 2006 she was honored by the Boston chapter of Hadassah as a Woman of Distinction.
 As of 2016 she serves as senior vice president of wealth management with Morgan Stanley.

-Elaine Reuben received her PhD from Stanford University in English, American and Dramatic Literature, fields in which she taught at the University of Wisconsin-Madison.
+Elaine received her PhD from Stanford University in English, American and Dramatic Literature, fields in which she taught at the University of Wisconsin-Madison.
 A leader in the development of women’s studies and affirmative attention to women faculty and students, Elaine was a member, then co-chair, of the Modern Language Association Commission on the Status of Women in the Profession, and was visiting associate professor and the first full-time faculty director of women’s studies at The George Washington Graduate School.
 While national coordinator of the National Women’s Studies Association (NWSA) she taught in the American Studies program at the University of Maryland, College Park, where NWSA was based, and directed the NWSA/FIPSE Project to Improve Service Learning in Women’s Studies.
 Subsequently, Elaine served as a special assistant to the deputy undersecretary for management at the U.S. Department of Education, conducted executive searches for colleges and universities, was acting executive director of the Network of East-West Women, and provided training, consulting, editorial and organizational assistance to academic and non-profit organizations.
-A past president of the Jewish Study Center in Washington, DC, and among the founding trustees of the Tikkun Olan Women’s Foundation of Greater Washington, she is a council member of Theater J at the Washington, DC JCC, a supporter of the Mosaic Theater Company of DC, and patron of the Timbrel Artist-in-Residence at the Summer Institute of the National Havurah Committee.
-She co-chaired the Middle East Peace and Democracy Circle of the Women Donor’s Network, and is a member of J Street’s President’s Council and Finance Committee and of the New Israel Fund’s DC Leadership and International Councils; she is a supporter of DC’s Jeremiah Fellowship, a program of Jews United for Justice, and of the ACLU of the National Capital Area.
+A past president of the Jewish Study Center in Washington, DC, and among the founding trustees of the Tikkun Olam Women’s Foundation of Greater Washington, she was a council member of Theater J at the Washington, DC JCC, a supporter of the Mosaic Theater Company of DC, and patron of the Timbrel Artist-in-Residence at the Summer Institute of the National Havurah Committee.
+She co-chaired the Middle East Peace and Democracy Circle of the Women Donors Network, and was a member of J Street’s President’s Council and Finance Committee and of the New Israel Fund’s DC Leadership and International Councils; she was a supporter of DC’s Jeremiah Fellowship, a program of Jews United for Justice, and of the ACLU of the National Capital Area.

 Diane has held numerous leadership positions in the Jewish community on local, national and international levels.
 She is passionate about Jewish education.
 Diane was the first chair of the Hadassah Brandeis Institute, whose mission is to develop fresh ways of thinking about Jews and gender worldwide by producing and promoting scholarly research and artistic projects.
 A science educator by profession, she is extremely interested in the neuroscience of language acquisition in early childhood and the cutting edge research on the spiritual child.
 Diane was past chair of PEJE (partnership for Excellence in Jewish education) and JESNA (Jewish education service of North America.)
 Presently, in addition to HBI, she serves on the board of the Davidson School of Education at the Jewish Theological Seminary; Hebrew Publics, a growing group of Hebrew charter schools in the U.S.; Shalom Learning, an online after-school program reaching students from 2nd to 7th grades in conjunction with synagogues as well as private mentoring; and the Washington Institute for Mid East Policy.
 She is a “friend” of the Israel Sci Tech schools.
 During the last twenty years, Diane has been involved in the renaissance of Jewish life throughout the world, especially in the FSU, where she often travelled with a group of family foundations from 1993-2006, renewing and restoring the seeds of Jewish life by giving grants to newly formed Jewish organizations.
 Diane and her husband Harold Grinspoon have traveled extensively around the world.
 She is a trustee of the Grinspoon Foundation and serves on the PJ Library book selection committee.
 She has received numerous awards and honorary degrees as well as published articles on intergenerational philanthropy.
 Between Diane and Harold they have six children and eleven grandchildren.